Clinic Directors: Bonnie Klein-Tasman, PhD (she/her/hers), Donna Laughrin, PhD (she/her/hers)

 The clinic is devoted to providing diagnostic assessment services for those university students seeking protection under the Americans with Disabilities Act for learning or attention problems.
 We do not prescribe or manage medication in this clinic.
 The clinic offers psychoeducational evaluation on a sliding fee scale to assess for learning disability and/or attention deficit/hyperactivity disorder.

-Individuals seeking such an evaluation should first contact the Accessibility Resource Center (229-5660 or 229-6239) to determine whether an evaluation from the College Student Learning Disability Clinic is required.
-If an evaluation is required, then two to three sessions of interview and testing (approximately 8-12 hours) are scheduled.
-During the COVID-19 emergency, some portions of the assessment process may occur via telehealth.
-Once testing is completed, a follow-up appointment (1 hour) is scheduled to discuss the results and recommendations for intervention, accommodations, and strategies to support learning.
-If a formal diagnosis of learning-related difficulty is made, then a referral back to ARC occurs to discuss possible classroom accommodations and other arrangements to facilitate academic performance.
+Individuals seeking such accommodations should first contact the Accessibility Resource Center (229-6287 or firstname.lastname@example.org) to determine whether an evaluation from the College Student Learning Disability Clinic is needed.
+An evaluation by our clinic could be useful to individuals who do not already have documentation to determine eligibility for accommodation services at the Accessibility Resource Center.
+If an evaluation is needed, then three to four sessions of interview and testing (approximately 8-12 hours) are scheduled at the CSLD.
+Once these sessions are completed, a follow-up appointment (1 hour) is scheduled to discuss the results and recommendations for intervention, accommodations, and strategies to support learning.
+If a formal diagnosis of learning- or attention-related difficulty is made, then a referral back to ARC occurs to discuss possible classroom accommodations and other arrangements to facilitate academic performance.

 Bonnie Klein-Tasman, Ph.D.
 (Professor, Licensed Psychologist)